BitMEX is a cryptocurrency exchange where you can trade Bitcoin with up to 100x leverage.

 If the funding rate is negative, the opposite happens and shorts pay longs.
 You can see funding transactions in your trade history.

 BitMEX deposit & withdrawal fees

-Bitcoin withrawals are processed manually by BitMEX once a day for security purposes.
+Bitcoin withdrawals are processed manually by BitMEX once a day for security purposes.

-You can also trade Bitcoin and other cryptocurrencies with leverage on Binance.
-Binance Futures allows users to open Bitcoin positions with up to 125x leverage.
-Check out the guide to Binance Futures:
+You can also trade Bitcoin and many other cryptocurrencies with leverage on Binance with up to 125x leverage.